meadowsrjack-rgb/boxstat/GITHUB_SETUP.md

 # GitHub Publication Guide

-## Publishing Your UYP Basketball App to GitHub
+## Publishing Your BoxStat App to GitHub

 ### Step 1: Prepare Your Repository